-In some decks, the man holds bags of silver in his hands and portrays Judas, the disciple who betrayed Jesus by trading him for silver.
-This trade ultimately lead to the crucifixion of Jesus.
-The Hanged Man could also represent the Cross of St. Peter—this disciple was crucified upside-down.
+In some decks, the man holds bags of silver in his hands and portrays Judas, the disciple who betrayed Jesus for silver.
+This trade ultimately leads to the crucifixion of Jesus.
+The Hanged Man could also represent the Cross of St. Peter, a disciple who was crucified upside-down.

 In short, the gallows from which he is suspended looks like the Tau cross.
 It's a T-shaped cross and looks like the Greek letter tau.
 It is also called Saint Anthony's cross.

 From the position of the legs, the Hanged Man forms a fylfot cross, which is an English symbol.
 It is a cross with truncated limbs.
 The symbol might get confused with a Nazi image, though the fylfot cross is a much older symbol.

 According to Waite, the card suggests life in suspension.
 He argues it isn't a card of martyrdom or prudence but of getting stuck between the Divine and the plain.

 Even though he argues it isn't about martyrdom, the card is generally seen as representing qualities of the zodiac Pisces, which is a sign traditionally seen as a martyr.
 Jesus and the way he interacted with others is generally seen as an expression of the Pisces' ideals.